 Efficacy

 • Responsive Dose Intensity Reduction Cohorts: At a data cutoff date of October 11, 2023, most patients with dose reductions were in response.
-Relative to treatment start, dose reduction occurred at a median of 3.2 months (range, 1.8-27.0) in the QW cohort, 4.5 months (range, 1.2-28.9) in the Q2W cohort and 4.7 months (range, 2.3-9.7) in the prior TCR cohort.
+Relative to treatment start, dose reduction occurred at a median of 3.2 months (range, 1.8-27.0) in the QW cohort, 4.5 months (range, 1.2-28.9) in the Q2W cohort, and 4.7 months (range, 2.3-9.7) in the prior TCR-exposed cohort.
 Full details are provided in Table: MonumenTAL-1 Study: DOR (Responsive Dose Intensity Reduction Cohorts).

 • Prospective Dose Intensity Reduction Cohorts: At a data cutoff of October 2, 2023, patients with dose reductions had to be in response (n=19).
 Relative to treatment start, dose reduction occurred at a median of 3.1 months (range, 2.3-4.2).
 Full details are provided in Table: MonumenTAL-1 Study: Response and DOR (Prospective Dose Intensity Reduction Cohorts).